The Importance of Identity Validation

-Importantly, the CA takes further steps to contact the requesting organization to confirm that they did, indeed, request the certificate and that the requester is authorized to receive the certificate on behalf of the organization.
-When visiting a website using an Organization Validated certificate, the end-user can use the certificate to verify that they are sending their transaction data to the intended recipient.
+Certification authorities (CAs) issue SSL certificates according to guidelines set forth by industry standards groups.
+The guidelines are different for each certificate type EV, OV and DV.
+CAs issuing certificates with identity verification are required to check with specific third parties to establish the official name of the organization and where they are located.
+The CA must also take further steps to contact the requesting organization to confirm that they did, indeed, request the certificate and that the requester is authorized to receive the certificate on behalf of the organization.
+When visiting a website using an EV or OV certificate, the end-user can verify that their private data is securely transmitted to the intended recipient.

 Certificates issued using EV verification methods undergo the most rigorous vetting process earning them a lock icon, company name, and country ID in the web address bar for most web browsers.
 Learn more

 The name of the entity that controls the website for certificates verified using OV guidelines display the identity in the certificate details.